mariaDuarte98/Dissertation_Project_LawNLP/SNR_MODEL/README.md

 This folder contains the code for the SNR(Semantic Norm Recognition) system.
+It also contains the scripts responsible for training, optimizing and making predictions.
 This system is based on the Named Entity Recognition as Dependency Parsing model created by Yu, Bohnet and Poesio (from https://github.com/juntaoy/biaffine-ner), with some modifications to fulfil the LawNLP project objectives.